oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/assignments/intro.md

 ## Instructions

 Using the literature you've gathered and summarized in your previous assignments, write a draft introduction for your perspective paper.
-Your introduction should be approximately 750-1000 words and follow the [recommended guidelines](/assessments/paper/guidelines/components/intro/).
+Your introduction should be approximately 1.5 pages and follow the [recommended guidelines](/assessments/paper/guidelines/components/intro/).

 ## Submission Guidelines